-5
+Figure 5.
+Not Overlapping with other GHG initiatives

-Image 1.
-General location of the Redentorista Forest Nucleus.
+The project was registered on the RENARE platform, showing that it does not overlap with other initiatives.
+Registration code 1721

 Contribution to the Sustainable Development Goals (SDGs)

 With 7 years to go until Colombia's 2030 agenda is met to achieve the Sustainable Development Goals, it can be highlighted that the implementation of the project for the period described in this monitoring report has managed to contribute especially to the reduction of areas degraded, has increased forest cover based on commercial stand models, has contributed to the protection of natural forests and waterways, and has reduced human-induced burning that affects ecosystems.